SJCNY Spring 2021 - Business Affairs

 No. The rate is the same for any type of course taken by a registered on-ground student.
 The Online rates are for students who are exclusively registered through SJC Online.

-How are fees being handled for the Fall?
+How are fees being handled for the Spring?

 All registrations are subject to fees based on students’ credit load.
-For Fall 2020, parking (SJC Long Island) and orientation fees have been waived.
+For Spring 2021, parking (SJC Long Island) and orientation fees have been waived.

 What is the College's refund policy?